Winners and Losers from Week 11 in College Football

 They never had an issue with the Buffaloes.
 It seems it doesn't matter who you throw in front of Mike MacIntyre's team; the Buffs have few answers.

-USC started the slide with a 31-20 win in Los Angeles, and the Buffs kept things respectable in a 27-13 loss at Washington.
+USC started the slide with a 31-20 win in Los Angeles, and the Buffs kept things respectable in a 27-13 defeat at Washington.
 But a 41-34 loss to a bad Oregon State team turned the season sour, and now losses to Arizona and Wazzu have Colorado questioning a possible bowl berth.

-With Utah and California remaining, Colorado needs an upset to make it to the postseason.
+With Utah and California remaining, the Buffs need an upset to make it to the postseason.

-Yes, they sorely missed injured receiver Laviska Shenault Jr. (toe injury), but you can't blame Saturday's result on his absence.
+Yes, they sorely missed receiver Laviska Shenault Jr. (toe injury) the past three weeks, but you can't blame Saturday's result on his absence.
 He played and caught just one pass for 18 yards.

 The Cougars continued to look sharp, and Colorado is searching for answers.
 It's been a forgettable second half of the season for Macintyre's team.